 Maria is a university student who has a casual job at the local grocery store.
-During one shift, another staff member was away sick and Maria was asked to help out in the stock room.
-Maria was organising stock when she lifted a box, without noticing the warning on the box.
+While moving into her new flat, Maria lifted a heavy box on her own.
 As she bent over to put the box down, she immediately felt a ‘pop’ in her back and pain running down her left leg.

-For three months since her injury, Maria has had pain down her left leg.
-As the symptoms increase through the day, she finds it difficult to stand while at work and so she had to stop accepting shifts.
+For several weeks since her injury, Maria has had pain down her left leg.
+As the symptoms increase through the day, she finds it difficult to sit or stand for long periods.
 Her symptoms also make it difficult to walk around the university campus where she studies.

 Maria attends regular physiotherapy sessions.
-However, Maria’s physiotherapist recommends to her GP that Maria be reviewed by a spine surgeon as her leg symptoms are persisting and preventing Maria’s return to work.
+However, Maria’s physiotherapist recommends to her GP that Maria be reviewed by a spine surgeon as her leg symptoms have persisted more than three months and are impacting her ability to attend university.

 Maria returns to her GP, who gives her a specialist referral.